SchulzLab/TFAnalysis/README.md

 *TEPIC* has to be started manually on all labelled ChIP-seq bed files as well as on the leaderboard and test data bins.
 Please check the TEPIC repository for details on the method.

-Starting TEPIC as follows produces all files which are necessary for further processing:
+Starting TEPIC as follows produces all files for one TF which are necessary for its further processing:
 ```
 bash TEPIC.sh -g <Reference genome> -b <Bed file> -o <Prefix of the output files (including the path)> -p <Position frequency matrices> -c <Number of cores>
 ```